 How Fast Should You Do Your Reps

-To understand the speed at which you should perform your repetitions, you must first understand the 2 basic weight lifting phases.
+To understand the speed at which you should perform your repetitions, you must first understand the two primary weight lifting phases.

 Concentric or Positive

 When the muscle contracts by shortening.
 For example, the pushing phase of a bench press or the pulling phase of a chin up.